-The governing board will, in line with SEN Information Regulations, publish information on the school's website about the implementation of the school's policy for pupils with SEN. The information published will be updated annually and any changes to the information occurring during the year will be updated as soon as possible.
+The Governing Body will, in line with SEND Information Regulations, publish information on the school's website about the implementation of the school's policy for pupils with SEND.
+The information published will be updated annually and any changes to the information occurring during the year will be updated as soon as possible.

-A member of the governing board is appointed to have specific oversight of the school's arrangements for SEN and to ensure that the full governing body is kept informed of how the school is meeting the statutory requirements.
+A member of the Governing Body is appointed to have specific oversight of the school's arrangements for SEND and to ensure that the full Governing Body is kept informed of how the school is meeting the statutory requirements.

-The headteacher, SENCO and governing board will establish a clear picture of the resources that are available to the school and will consider the strategic approach to meeting SEN in the context of the total resources available, including any resources targeted at particular groups, such as Pupil Premium.
-This will include providing information so that the headteacher, SENCO and governing board can monitor and evaluate the effectiveness of how these resources are spent on pupil achievement.
+The Head teacher, SENDCO and Governing Body will establish a clear picture of the resources that are available to the school and will consider the strategic approach to meeting SEND in the context of the total resources available, including any resources targeted at particular groups, such as the pupil premium.
+This will include providing Head teacher, SENDCO and Governing Body monitor and evaluate the effectiveness of how these resources are spent on pupil achievement.

-The headteacher will ensure that the SENCO has sufficient time and resources to carry out their functions.
-This will include providing the SENCO with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities.
+Head teacher will ensure that the SENDCO has sufficient time and resources to carry out his /her functions.
+This will include providing the SENDCO with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities.